-2) Keep your life in balance: As a human being, it does not matter what you decide to do; you must always take care of and keep your health, stress, career, and family in balance.
+2. Keep your life in balance: As a human being, it does not matter what you decide to do; you must always take care of and keep your health, stress, career, and family in balance.
 You have to make sure those life areas are balanced to prevent stress from developing and escalating.
 When you neglect any of those areas, your stress level becomes higher.
 A stressful life is an unproductive life in which you cannot stay focused nor enjoy your learning.
 When you are stressed out, it does not matter how much time you have put in to learn and study; you will receive little benefit from it.

-3)Take a break every hour of studying: When studying, make sure to take breaks and to not force your brain to study too much, otherwise, it will slow or shut down.
-The brain can learn and absorb only so much at one time.
+3. Take a break every hour of studying: When studying, make sure to take breaks and not force your brain to study too much; otherwise, it will slow or shut down.
+The mind can learn and absorb only so much at one time.
 When the brain is drained of energy, it does not matter how hard you force it to work; it won’t end successfully.
 If you want to integrate your information quickly and successfully, you must take breaks between study sessions.
 After every hour, you should take a 5-minute break to exit from your studying area.
 The brain needs a break from viewing the same thing over and over again.

 7 Tips to Become Successful in College